urieliram/Matheuristics_UCP/README.md

 [Tight and Compact MILP Formulation for the Thermal Unit Commitment Problem, Morales-españa2013](https://ieeexplore.ieee.org/document/6485014).

-The complete results of this researcher can be found at:
+The complete results of this research can be found at:

 [U. I. Lezama-Lope.
 Efficient Methods for Solving Power System Operation Scheduling Challenges: The Thermal Unit Commitment Problem with Staircase Cost and the Very Short-term Load Forecasting Problem.
 PhD thesis, Universidad Autonoma de Nuevo Leon, Monterrey, Mexico, November 2023.](http://eprints.uanl.mx/26250/).